sorek1/p2p2c/mdx-deck-advanced/README.md

 We also need to include a script in `package.json` named `"now-build"` that specifies what command Now will run on the server to "build" your application.

 By default, MDX-deck will output the build to the `dist` directory.
-We also need to explictly copy folders containing our images and our snippets to the `dist` folder.
+We also need to explicitly copy folders containing our images and our snippets to the `dist` folder.

 ```json
 {